Meet on the Ledge: Cover versions

-Thompson re-recorded the song as a bonus track on his solo album Small Town Romance.
+Thompson re-recorded the song as a bonus track on his 1984 solo album Small Town Romance.
 Fairport Convention re-recorded the song in 1987, releasing it as a track on the album In Real Time: Live '87 and as a single to tie in with the band's 20th anniversary.
 The title has been used for a compilation album by Fairport Convention and a book about them.
 It is the first track on the 1972 compilation The History of Fairport Convention.

 The song was covered by British band Trapeze when they made an appearance on the British TV show Colour Me Pop on BBC2 in 1969.

-'Meet on the Ledge' was covered by New Zealand rock band Tom Thumb as the B-side to their 1969 single 'Witchi Tai To (Indian Love Chant)'.
+'Meet on the Ledge' was covered by New Zealand rock band Tom Thumb as the B-side to their 1969 single "Witchi-Tai-To (Indian Love Chant)".

-In 2012, American rock band Counting Crows recorded a version of the song for their covers album, Underwater Sunshine (or What We Did on Our Summer Vacation).
+In 2012 American rock band Counting Crows recorded a version of the song for their covers album Underwater Sunshine (or What We Did on Our Summer Vacation).

-In 2017, American rock band Greta Van Fleet recorded a version of the song for their second EP, From the Fires.
+In 2017 American rock band Greta Van Fleet recorded a version of the song for their second EP From the Fires.

+In 2023 American rock band The Empty Pockets recorded a version of the song for their album Gotta Find the Moon.